Rafale-ETS/RafaleSoftware/README.md

 ### V0.1
 - [x] Generate the window
-- [ ] Generate the GUI
+- [x] Generate the GUI
-- [ ] Abstract the GUI for easy manipulation
+- [x] Abstract the GUI for easy manipulation

+### V0.2
+- [ ] View and manipulate the map
+- [ ] Create Classes to handle positions data and prepare for data  handeling and representation